mkarneim/beanfabrics/README.md

 ### How to Build

-This project's source code was formerly hosted at http://beanfabrics.googlecode.com.
-Since December 2013 it is hosted at https://github.com/mkarneim/beanfabrics.

 Beanfabrics can be built with [Gradle].

 Please make sure to set the Java Home property in [gradle.properties] to JDK 1.6,